daviduhden/openbar/README.md

 ## Installing

-By default, `openbar` will be installed in `/usr/local/bin` and the configuration file in `.openbar.conf`.
+By default, `openbar` will be installed in `/usr/local/bin` and the configuration file in `/etc/openbar.conf`.
 Ensure you have the appropriate permissions and then run:

 ```sh
 make install